peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 A configurable retry schedule with exponential back-off is RECOMMENDED (e.g., after 5, 10, 20, 40, ... minutes).
-To sidestep localized routing issues, the Parental Agent MAY also attempt contacting the nameserver from another vantage point.
+To sidestep localized routing issues, the Parental Agent MAY also attempt contacting the nameserver from another network vantage point.

 If an inconsistent state is encountered, the Parental Agent MUST abort the operation.